cars10/packtpub-script/Readme.md

 If the script/your cron does not work, first of all try to run the script manually with `ruby script.rb`.

 ### Cron / manual execution basically works, but...
-* Script times out before finding the necessary content/classes
+* the script times out before finding the necessary content/classes
     * Try to increase the timeout variable
     * Check you version of phantomjs, `phantomjs --version`.
 If it is lower then 2, update!
     * Check their website manually to see if they changed any classnames
-* Script runs throught, but i do not get the new book:
+* the script runs, but i do not get the new book:
     * If there are no error messages, try to insert `browser.screenshot.save 'screenshot.png'` anywhere in the script and check what went wrong.
 * I receive the book but no notification
     * Check if you have setup the `.env` file correctly